 It was midnight when Jack finally retreated upstairs to sleep.
 I remained behind in the living room, the soft glow of the TV illuminating the floor as Queen played.
 The music wrapped around me like a fragile shield.
 Then—the sudden, heavy thud of footsteps on the stairs froze me in place.
 My breath caught, each pulse hammering in my ears.
 I had no idea what was coming.

 Jack burst into the room, wordless, yanked the DVD player from the outlet, and stormed back upstairs.
+I froze, unable to grasp what had provoked him this time.
+His outburst was so abrupt, so baseless, that it left me more perplexed than frightened—a bewilderment deeper than anything I had felt before.
 I muttered curses under my breath, shaken but trying to steady myself.
 I moved to the kitchen, hoping a cup of tea might reclaim some sense of calm.
 The water began to boil, and then—the thudding returned.
 Fear prickled along my skin.
 I grabbed a knife from the chopping block, hiding it behind my back as instinct surged.

 He appeared in the doorway.
 My heart pounded.
 I didn’t want to use it, but the primal need to survive flared.
 Moments flashed—then, before I could react, he snatched the knife from my hand, twisting it violently.

-“You’ve got this for me?!” he roared, and without waiting for an answer, slammed me to the floor.
-The kettle toppled, spilling boiling water over my legs.
+“You’ve got this for me?!” he roared, and without waiting for an answer, slammed me to the ground.
+The kettle toppled at the same time, spilling boiling water across the floor.
 I lay drenched, shaking, helpless.
-Towering over me, he grabbed my legs, dragging me through the scalding puddle for a few terrifying seconds, before leaving me there, soaked and trembling.
-Even now, I cannot say what provoked him—perhaps the audacity of music, or the simple act of existing outside his control.
-He was jealous, even of the dead.
+Towering over me, he grabbed my legs and dragged me through the scalding puddle for a few terrifying seconds before leaving me there, soaked and trembling.
+Throughout the whole encounter, he never said a word except for his curses—the rest was carried out in a chilling silence that cut deeper than the violence itself.
+Even now, I cannot say what provoked him.
+Perhaps it was the noise I made, or simply that I hadn’t come up to bed when he expected.
+I could only wonder.

 Weeks later, Jack introduced me to David, a friend he planned to rent a small room to on the ground floor—a space we had only used for clutter.
 I had no objections; our house was large enough, and I clung to the hope that another person’s presence might curb Jack’s violent outbursts, if not stop them entirely.
 Jack hated witnesses.
 I prayed David would settle quickly.